 - TOTAL SCORE: Sum of the QSO points of all bands multiplied with the sum of all multiplier points of all bands.

 |7.
 Awards||Participants can get their own certificate from our website a few weeks after the contest has finished.|

 At once the results are calculated participants get noticed thereof.

 Even short logs are welcome!
 Final results will be published later.

-- LOGS: Please use only the Logs in Cabrillo format via email.
-The log should be sent with the following file names: CALL.CBR (e.g. DK9VV.CBR)
+LOGS: Please use only Logs in Cabrillo v2 or v3 format.
+The log should be *uploaded* (URL below) with the following file names: CALL.CBR (e.g. ON3ABC.CBR)